openshift/osde2e/docs/Options.md

 - Type: `bool`

+### `GINKGO_FOCUS`

+- GinkgoFocus is a regex passed to Ginkgo that focus on any test suites matching the regex. ex.
+"Operator"

+- Type: `string`

 ### `GINKGO_SKIP`

 - GinkgoSkip is a regex passed to Ginkgo that skips any test suites matching the regex. ex.
 "Operator"